 Attend any ONE of the The Daily Acting Workouts offered morning or evening, you choose.

 In addition to the SHOWCASE, the 4th Friday of the month serves as an opportunity to put up scenes for the entire school, as well as Acting Corps faculty and Artistic Director Eugene Buica.

-The danger of any acting class or program is that after a while we become comfortable working in front of our peers, we begin to suspect that certain choices will win praise from our teachers while other choices will be met with dissatisfaction.
+The danger of any acting class or program in acting schools in Hollywood is that after a while we become comfortable working in front of our peers, we begin to suspect that certain choices will win praise from our teachers while other choices will be met with dissatisfaction.
 Truth is, without the discomfort and excitement of acting for an audience of some kind, we can stagnate and carry on business as usual.

 Created especially for the Advanced Program and The Master Class, the Works in Progress evening is just that- a place to put up work that is in progress.
 You are encouraged to bring scenes, monologues, whatever you are working on.
 The most important thing to remember is that this is a WORKSHOP, not opening night on Broadway.
 It is a place to fail, succeed, and fail again - hopefully learning a thing or two along the way.

 The audience will be composed mainly of actors and teachers from our acting academy in Los Angeles.
 Some of The Acting Corps teachers, including Artistic Director Eugene Buica, will be on hand to support you and to help decide the winner of that evening’s PRIZE.

 Take the next step towards your acting careerSchedule An Interview

 This is the best acting class I have ever taken.
 I feel more than ready to audition.